 Private Exam Administration

 The Office of the University Registrar only schedules the exam; the instructor provides proctoring and necessary exam supplies/booklets, including exam printing.
-This includes scheduling and coordinating accommodated exams, unless the instructor indicates otherwise or the exam includes the following:
+The Office of the University Registrar will coordinate and administer accommodated exams for students registered with Student Wellness Services or who have an official conflict provided the exam is fully paper based.
+The instructor is responsible for administering exams if their exam includes any of the following:

 - Listening components: Any exam with a listening component must be a privately administered exam as multiple exams may be in the same venue, and we cannot disturb the other students